A reverse H\"older inequality for the gradient of solutions to Trudinger's equation: Preliminaries

-In case $\mu$ is the Lebesgue measure, we may omit it in the notation.
-We also use the notation $|E|$ for the Lebsegue measure of a set $E$.
-It will always be clear from the context whether it is $n$ or $n+1$ dimensional, and we do not include this information in the notation.
+In case $\mu$ is the Lebesgue measure, it is suppressed from the notation.
+We write $|E|$ for the Lebesgue outer measure of a set $E$.
+We use the same notation for both $n$-dimensional and $(n+1)$-dimensional Lebesgue measures.
+It will always be clear from the context which one is being used.

+Given $x \in \R^{n}$ and $r > 0$, we write $B_r(x) = \{y \in \R^{n}: |x-y| < r\}$ for a Euclidean ball.
+If the center $x$ and the radius $r$ are clear from the context or not important for the argument, we suppress them from the notation.
+Even the letter $B$ alone is reserved for $n$-dimensional Euclidean balls as above.
+Similarly, given $t \in \R$ and $h > 0$, we write $I_h(t) = (t-h/2,t+h/2)$ and omit $h$ and $t$ whenever we can without disturbing the reading of the argument.

-We denote spatial balls by $B$ and temporal intervals by $I$.
-Radii $r$ and centers $c$ are usually omitted in the notation, but when they are important, they are denoted as $B_r(c)$.
-Given two positive numbers $r$ and $s$, we denote $Q_{r,s} = I_s \times B_r$.
+Given two positive numbers $r$ and $s$, we write $Q_{r,s}$ for the space time cylinder $I_s \times B_r$.
 We use the shorthand notation $bQ_{r,s} = Q_{br,bs}$ for concentric dilations.
 Similar notation is used for intervals and balls.